IAM Access Analyzer is Enabled

 Verification

-- Confirm your analyzer shows a status of Active
+- Confirm your analyzer shows Status: Active

-CLI verification commands
+CLI verification

-List all analyzers and verify status:
+List all analyzers and check their status:

-aws accessanalyzer list-analyzers --region us-east-1
+aws accessanalyzer list-analyzers \

-Expected output shows status: ACTIVE:
+Expected output shows ACTIVE status:

-View any existing findings:
+View any findings:

-aws accessanalyzer list-findings --analyzer-arn <analyzer-arn> --region us-east-1
+aws accessanalyzer list-findings \

 Additional Resources